 This post may contain affiliate links.
 Please see my disclosure policy for more details.

-If you’re looking for a fun day trip from Perth, Penguin Island is a pristine, rugged wilderness lying just 700m off the coast of Rockingham, a 45-minute drive south of the city.
+If you’re looking for a fun day trip destination from Perth, Penguin Island is a rugged wilderness in the scenic Shoalwater Islands Marine Park that is well worth a visit.
+Situated only 700m off the coast of Rockingham, a 45-minute drive south of Perth, the island is easily reached by a five-minute ferry ride.

 How to Get to Penguin Island

-If you want to make your own way there, you’ll need to catch the Penguin Island ferry (a five-minute journey) from Rockingham Wild Encounters at 153 Arcadia Dr, Shoalwater WA 6169, where there’s a free car park onsite.
+Visitors are allowed on Penguin Island from 15th September to early June, unless the island is closed due to bad weather.
+If you want to make your own way there, you’ll need to catch the Penguin Island ferry (a five-minute journey) from Rockingham Wild Encounters at 153 Arcadia Dr, Shoalwater WA 6169.
+There’s a free car park onsite.

 Penguin Island Beaches